looperlands/looperlands/tools/maps/README.md

 - Write documentation on how to use the exporter on Windows.

-- Write documentation about map editing in the Tiled editor (ie. editing LoopQuest-specific properties of doors, chests, spawning areas, etc.)
+- Write documentation about map editing in the Tiled editor (ie. editing LOOPERLANDS-specific properties of doors, chests, spawning areas, etc.)

-- Write documentation about the LoopQuest map JSON format, both for client and server map types.
+- Write documentation about the LOOPERLANDS map JSON format, both for client and server map types.

 - Get rid of the `tmx2json.py` step which can currently take up to several minutes.
 Note: There is a JSON exporter built in Tiled since version 0.8.0 which could be useful.
 We didn't use it because our tool was written before the 0.8.0 release.